arvigeus/AZ-204/Exercises/Create Blob storage resources by using the .NET client library/README.md

 1. Start Visual Studio Code and open a terminal window by selecting **Terminal** from the top application bar, then selecting **New Terminal**.

-1. Login to Azure by using the command below.
-A browser window should open letting you choose which account to login with.
+1. Sign in to Azure by using the following command.
+A browser window should open letting you choose which account to sign in with.

    ```sh
    az login